God's Not Dead 2: Plot

 Brooke is allowed as a witness.
-Kane tricks her into admitting that it was Grace and not Brooke who initiated their first conversation about Jesus.
-As Grace becomes more and more discouraged, Brooke and her friends sing her a song in an attempt to build up her spirits.
-Martin visits David in the hospital with his friend Jude and announces that he feels his call is as a pastor in China.
+Kane tricks her into admitting that Grace, not Brooke, initiated their first conversation about Jesus.
+As Grace becomes increasingly discouraged, Brooke and her friends sing her a song to build up her spirits.
+Martin visits David in the hospital with his friend Jude after David collapses in the courtroom due to appendicitis and announces that he feels his call is as a pastor in China.
 Using a tactic to position Grace as a hostile witness, Endler gets the judge to inform the jury not to let their bias or prejudices interfere with their verdict.
-The jury ultimately finds in favor of Grace, who rejoices along with Brooke and Endler as Kane stands humiliated.
-As they celebrate their victory, Brooke Thawley convinces the crowd that "God's not dead" so they could receive the good news, while Newsboys sing their song "Guilty", dedicating it to Grace standing up to court.
+The jury ultimately decides in favor of Grace, who rejoices with Brooke and Endler as Kane stands humiliated.
+As they celebrate their victory, Brooke convinces the crowd that "God's not dead", and they could receive the Christian "good news" while Newsboys sing their song "Guilty", dedicating it to Grace standing up to the court.

-At one point, a character delivers an explanation of what Martin Luther King meant in his famous letter from the Birmingham jail, which he does to the African-American principal of the school.

 In a post-credits scene, a fully recovered David is arrested by the police for failing to turn in his sermons to the government, as shown earlier in the film.
 Jude and Martin watch as David is taken away.
-Then, Martin wonders what to do next, and Jude replies "Same as always, Martin.
-We pray in faith." as David is driven off to jail, setting up the events for God's Not Dead: A Light in Darkness.
+Then, Martin wonders what to do next, and Jude replies, "Same as always, Martin: We pray in faith," as David is driven off to jail, setting up the events for God's Not Dead: A Light in Darkness.